NAPLEX® Content Domains | Your Guide To The Exam Blueprint

 Use our NAPLEX Study Guide to stay on track and maximize your chances of success.

-NABP’s Executive Committee reviews and approves standard-setting exercises every five years to evaluate the minimum standards for licensure.
-The standard-setting exercises may or may not change the exam blueprint.
-However, specific exam questions are updated as needed to reflect changes in clinical practice (eg, when a new “blockbuster” medication is approved).
+NABP’s Executive Committee conducts standard-setting exercises every five years to assess the minimum standards for licensure.
+These exercises may or may not lead to changes in the exam blueprint, but individual exam questions are updated as needed at any time to reflect evolving clinical practice, such as the approval of new medications or updated clinical practice guidelines.

 Read More About the NAPLEX